Huwara

 Huwara or Howwarah (حُوّارة, /ar/) is a Palestinian town located in the Nablus Governorate of the State of Palestine.
 Located in the northern Israeli-occupied West Bank, Huwara is on the main road connecting Nablus southwards to Ramallah and Jerusalem, approximately 4 mi from Jacob's Well.
 According to the Palestinian Central Bureau of Statistics, the town had a population of 6,659 in 2017.

 Huwara is a flashpoint town in the Israeli-Palestinian conflict.
 Huwara is on the main road to nearby Israeli settlements, leading to frequent clashes between Israeli soldiers and settlers and local Palestinians.
 Most notably, two Israeli civilian-settlers passing the town were shot by a Palestinian gunman in a shooting attack.
 In response to the shooting attack, the town was rampaged by hundreds of Israeli settlers, who torched Palestinian businesses and houses, leaving one dead and one hundred Palestinians injured.

 Israel constructed a bypass road around Huwara to avoid having the Israeli settlers pass through the Palestinian town.

 Location

 Huwara is located 7.28 km south of Nablus.
 It is bordered by Awarta, Odala and Beita to the east, Za'tara and Yasuf to the south, Jamma'in and Einabus to the west, and Asira al-Qibliya and Burin to the north.
+Highway 60 passes through the town.
+Other nearby highways include Highway 5, Highway 55, and Highway 57.